-The governing body will develop policies and procedures to ensure the medical needs of pupils at Holy Trinity Primary School, Cuckfield are managed appropriately.
+The governing body will develop policies and procedures to ensure the medical needs of pupils at Holy Trinity C of E (A) Primary School are managed appropriately.
 They will be supported with the implementation of these arrangements by the Head teacher and school staff.

-The Lead for Managing Medicines at Holy Trinity Primary School, Cuckfield is Patricia Denyer or in their absence Linda Chapman / Diana Milner.
+The Lead for Managing Medicines at Holy Trinity C of E (A) Primary School is Dawn Scales or in their absence Linda Chapman.
 In their duties staff will be guided by their training, this policy and related procedures.